What is a mortgage in principle?

 A soft search simply checks against your file without leaving a ‘footprint’.
 As this check won’t be visible to other lenders, it shouldn’t affect your

-A hard search shows on your file as an application for credit.
+A hard search shows on your credit history as an application for credit.

 While the hard search itself shouldn’t affect your credit rating, if a lot of hard searches are made on your file within a short space of time, lenders looking at your credit history later for your full mortgage application may think you’ve been rejected for credit several times and choose not to lend to you.

-Remember, it’s good practice to regularly check your credit file anyway, whether you’re planning a big purchase or not.
+Remember, it’s good practice to regularly check your credit file anyway prior to getting a mortgage agreement, whether you’re planning a big purchase or not.
 It’ll give you time to sort any problems or to add a note to your file if something from your financial past could affect it.

 Check your credit score today!

-In order to obtain your report, click on the below link to get a 30 day free trial with CheckMyFile and download your report, after the free 30 day trial they will charge £14.99 per month & this subscription can be cancelled anytime.
+In order to obtain your report and get a clear idea of your credit file, click on the below link to get a 30 day free trial with CheckMyFile and download your report, after the free 30 day trial they will charge £14.99 per month & this subscription can be cancelled anytime.

 Provide us with a credit report today, and uncover the issues that might be affecting your credit file!
 CLICK HERE to access your free credit report with the four top credit agencies all in one report!

-Things to do before you apply for an mortgage in principle.
+Things to do before you apply for a mortgage agreement in principle.

 – Make sure you are on the electoral roll.
 If you have had voters cards delivered to your address, this is an indication that you’re already on it.
 But if you’re in any doubt, speak to your local council office.
 You will have big problems obtaining a mortgage if you aren’t on the electoral roll, so make this a priority.